Hand-coloring your photos not only allows you intimate contact with the photo but also a great deal of creative freedom. Nitsa Malik shows us how.

 When you are done painting protect your work with a UV-resistant finish.

-Canvas and oil paints
+Canvas and oil paints from photos

 This picture was taken on Ilford 3200 ASA black and white film in Glastonbury, Connecticut.
 It was then printed on an inkjet canvas- Lumijet masters Canvas.
 The